crewnew/cloud-services-backend/README.md

 Hasura column default string and column type "text": `'NoSurname'::text`

 🚨 (IMPORTANT TO REMEMBER): CTRL + ENTER in GraphiQL, [Thunder Client for VSC](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client), [GraphQL Playground](https://github.com/graphql/graphql-playground) or similar.

+🚨 (IMPORTANT TO REMEMBER): Naming!
+Names like ´q1´, ´q1´, ´i´, ´funny´, ´bla´ in Queries, Variables, Functions, classes, table names, columns, everywhere are forbidden.
+If I see such things on your repo, you get a huge minus and won't be probably hired.